0xarkstar/IPRAYS_PUBLIC/CONTRIBUTING.md

 - Community Discord
 - Annual contributor report

-Thank you for contributing to Irys Canvas! 🎨
+Thank you for contributing to IPRAYS! 🎨